Privacy Notice: Library and Collections

 We also share the following personal data with the following organisations for the purposes stated:

-Names are shared with other libraries when providing the Document Delivery Service (DDS), and emails with the British Library for their Secure Electronic Delivery service in connection with DDS requests.
+- Names are shared with other libraries when providing the Inter-Library Loan service (ILL), and emails with the British Library for their Secure Electronic Delivery service in connection with ILL requests.

 Suppliers of our library systems (Innovative and Ex Libris) have access to our servers to provide system support, subject to strict contractual safeguards to ensure the safe and confidential processing of personal data at all times.